 At AES, we provide digital curriculum for CTE health science, business education, computer applications, and career readiness classes at the secondary level.

 If you teach any of these subjects, the AES digital curriculum could be a good fit for your needs.

 The curriculum is developed according to our unique four-phase learning plan and is designed to help you save time while providing better differentiation in your classes.

-But is AES right for you and your students?
-The best way to find out is by signing up for a free trial:
+But is digital curriculum right for you and your students?
+The best way to find out is by reading the guide: